elm-guides/elm-for-js/README.md

 ## Type Annotations

 Writing them is optional, but highly encouraged.
-Type annotations improves code by helping you think about what the function should be doing, and serve as compiler-verified documentation.
+Type annotations improve code by helping you think about what the function should be doing, and serve as compiler-verified documentation.
 In addition, if you ever want to publish a third-party library, you need type annotations.

 ```elm
 -- A variable of type Int.